 Always trying to squeeze the most out of every point can be challenging, time-consuming, frustrating, and even stressful.
 There are times where it’s just easier to use a good cash back card and know exactly what your return will be.

 Today, I’ll review some of the best cards available for good old, simple cash back.

 As mentioned in the small print above, I may receive compensation from a card issuer if you use the links on this page and end up with a new and better card for your wallet.
 Doing so supports our charitable mission (I say our because it’s nothing without you).

-I donate half of my online profits, and I appreciate you using my site as a launching point for exploring credit card options.
+I donate a large percentage of my online profits, and I appreciate you using my site as a launching point for exploring credit card options.